duccipline/journal/recession.md

 * For one year of hiding, refusing the responsibilites to solve my-life-problems, thing getting worse.
 * It's the second best time to make a change, I don't know, I must change.
 * CHANGE or keeping being trapped, dangerously morose, and being losing more CHANCEs in life.

+### Saturday March 06, 2021

+* I just want to write a line for you:
+    * Believe in your goals, believe in your plans, and do your best for them.